Landed home cooling fading: condenser caked with dust

 - Result

-- Cooling returned to full strength as soon as the condenser was cleaned.
+- Cooling returned to full strength as soon as the intake mesh was cleaned.
 The room reached its set temperature within the expected time.
 No compressor replacement or refrigerant top-up was needed.

 What we were told

-The living room aircon has been getting weaker over the past few months.
-It used to cool the room in about fifteen minutes.
-Now it barely gets cold even after an hour.
-The contractor said the compressor is old and losing capacity, and quoted us for a new outdoor unit.
+The living room aircon has been getting weaker over the past few months, around the same time renovation work started on the plot next door.
+It used to cool the room quickly.
+Now it barely gets cold even after a long run.
+We are worried the unit is simply too old now, and want to know whether it can be saved.

 What we checked

-Cooling that fades over months, with trees beside the outdoor unit, points to a fouled condenser before a worn compressor.
+Cooling that fades over months, with active renovation work next door, points to a clogged condenser before a worn compressor.
 So we inspected the outdoor unit first.
-We checked the intake side for debris and felt the airflow by hand at the fan outlet.
+We checked the intake mesh for fine dust buildup and felt the airflow by hand at the fan outlet.
 We also read the compressor discharge temperature to see how hard the system was working before taking any refrigerant readings.

 Airflow through the coil was badly restricted.
 The hand test at the fan outlet confirmed weak output.